Quick Answer:

 Use these reheating tips:

-- Add a small splash of water or broth before microwaving rice
+- Add a small splash of water (1 to 2 tablespoons) before microwaving rice

 - Cover the container loosely when reheating

-- Reheat in shorter intervals and stir halfway through
+- Reheat in 90-second intervals and stir halfway through

 - Keep sauce separate until after reheating

-- Use fattier proteins like chicken thighs if chicken breast gets too dry
+- Use chicken thighs (28g protein/4oz) instead of breast if chicken gets too dry after reheating

-- Do not overcook protein during the first cook
+- Do not overcook protein during the first cook: pull chicken at 165°F, not higher

-- If using an air fryer, reheat at a lower temperature instead of blasting food at high heat
+- If using an air fryer, reheat at 325°F for 4 to 5 minutes instead of blasting food at high heat

 Related guide: